kowainik/kowainik.github.io/posts-raw/2018-08-19-picnic-put-containers-into-a-backpack.md

 * Use `Int8/Int16/Int32/Int64/Word8/Word16/Word32/Word64` as keys in the `IntMap` data type without massive code duplication and performance overhead.
 * Unified interfaces for data structures like `Map`s and `Graph`s.
-This should also reduce the amount of boilerplate required for benchmarks.
+This should also reduce the amount of boilerplate required for tests and benchmarks.
 * Write code with the help of lens signatures that can later be replaced with either `microlens` or `lens` or something else to not have both packages in the dependencies.